 Really?

 Yep.
-A whole coffee bean is able to preserve the flavour for a much longer period.
-Simply because the oxygen cannot access the individual ground coffee particles.
-As soon as it's been ground, both the aroma and flavour will deteriorate.
+A whole coffee bean can preserve flavour for a much longer period simply because the oxygen cannot access the individual ground coffee particles.
+As soon as it's ground, both the aroma and flavour will deteriorate.

-It will be at lightening speed because the air is able to access more surface area.
-Ever heard the term 'grind fresh and brew'.
+It will be at lightning speed because the air is able to access more surface area.
+Ever heard the term 'grind fresh and brew'?

 It's a top coffee tip if you're looking to maximise on coffee flavour in your cup.
-Coffee Beans require a grinder to correctly grind the beans to the perfect setting.
-This means you'll need to invest in a coffee grinder which cost between £30-£350 depending on what you decide to buy.
+Coffee Beans require a grinder to be ground to the perfect setting.
+This means you'll need to invest in a coffee grinder, which costs between £30 and £350, depending on what you choose.

-If you're ready to upgrade then you can take a look at our blog covering the best coffee grinders in the UK.
-If you're the type of person that likes things done quickly without the faff, then ground coffee might be for you.
+If you're ready to upgrade, take a look at our blog covering the best coffee grinders in the UK.
+If you're the type of person who likes things done quickly without the faff, then ground coffee might be for you.

 Ground Decaf Coffee

-Luckily our decaf is rated 5 stars and is highly popular with our customers.
+Luckily, our decaf is rated five stars and is highly popular with our customers.
 You can order online and get it delivered to your door.

-If you want to know more, read our detailed article explaining exactly how the caffeine is removed in our best decaf ground coffee blog.
+If you want to know more, read our detailed article explaining exactly how the caffeine is removed.

 How to Store Ground Coffee